Dunedin UNESCO City of Literature Robert Burns Poetry Competition

 - If unable to attend, arrangements will be made for winning prizes to be collected by, or delivered to, the winner.

-- 1st Prize winning poems will be published in the Otago Daily Times and published on the Dunedin Public Libraries website.
+- Prize winning poems will be published in the Otago Daily Times, in the Dunedin Public Libraries' e-magazine NB, and on the Dunedin Public Libraries website.

 - A copy of all entries will be retained by the Dunedin Public Libraries, unless an entrant requests otherwise.